VanguruSaiKumarReddy/Fall21SEProject1/README.md

 We make it easier for people for their travelling under their budget.

 Important Features:
-Contact Us feature
+Contact Us feature,
-Live Chat for queries
+Live Chat for queries,
-Customer Reviews
+Customer Reviews,
 Updated News for newly added bikes